- Trek to an isolated region of Nepal with far less crowded trails & routes.

 Follow the trail downstream of Marshyangdi River, passing through the scattered villages to reach Tal village for overnight stay.
 Stay overnight at Tal.
 Walking time: 5 hours, Accommodation: Local lodge, Included: B, L, D.

 Day 22: Trek to Chamje.
 Overnight at guesthouse, (Breakfast, Lunch and Dinner Included)

 After a gruesome period of adventurous trekking, we now have reach the final phase of our trekking which is scheduled to end very soon.
 Continuing on with our trek, we shall wake up and have our breakfast at the usual time and then tie our shoe laces to move on towards our next destination.
 Leaving the lovely town of Tal behind, we are now planned to reach Chamje village before the sunset.
 Walking on a serene natural trek trails, we arrive at Chamje village where we get to relish the last moments of our trekking journey.
 Stay overnight at Chamje.
 Walking time: 3 to 4 hours, Accommodation: Local lodge, Included: B, L, D.

 Day 23: Drive to Kathmandu 9/10 hrs

 We catch local jeep to Beshisahar then drive by private car to Kathmandu.
-Overnight at hotel, inclusive (Breakfast, Lunch and Dinner Included)
+Driving time: 9 to 10 hours, Accommodation: Hotel, Included: B, L, D.

 Day 24: Final Departure.

 Today your Manaslu Circuit Trekking trip comes to an end.
 If you have more time you can do some shopping or sightseeing.
 Approximately 3 hours before your scheduled flight a representative from Icicles Adventure Treks and Tour will take you to the airport for your flight back home.
 We hope Nepal has captivated you to come back again!
-(Breakfast included)
+Included: Breakfast.